dotnet/docs/docs/standard/datetime/converting-between-time-zones.md

 > [!NOTE]
 > The <xref:System.TimeZoneInfo.ConvertTimeToUtc%2A?displayProperty=nameWithType> method throws an <xref:System.ArgumentException> if the <xref:System.DateTime> object's <xref:System.DateTime.Kind%2A> property and the time zone are mismatched.
 A mismatch occurs if the <xref:System.DateTime.Kind%2A> property is <xref:System.DateTimeKind.Local?displayProperty=nameWithType> but the <xref:System.TimeZoneInfo> object doesn't represent the local time zone, or if the <xref:System.DateTime.Kind%2A> property is <xref:System.DateTimeKind.Utc?displayProperty=nameWithType> but the <xref:System.TimeZoneInfo> object doesn't equal <xref:System.TimeZoneInfo.Utc?displayProperty=nameWithType>.

 All of these methods take <xref:System.DateTime> values as parameters and return a <xref:System.DateTime> value.
 For <xref:System.DateTimeOffset> values, the <xref:System.DateTimeOffset> structure has a <xref:System.DateTimeOffset.ToUniversalTime%2A> instance method that converts the date and time of the current instance to UTC.
-The following example calls the <xref:System.DateTimeOffset.ToUniversalTime%2A> method to convert a local time and several other times to Coordinated Universal Time (UTC):
+The following example calls the <xref:System.DateTimeOffset.ToUniversalTime%2A> method to convert a local time and several other times to UTC:

 [!code-csharp[System.DateTimeOffset.Methods#16](../../../samples/snippets/csharp/VS_Snippets_CLR_System/system.DateTimeOffset.Methods/cs/Methods.cs#16)]
 [!code-vb[System.DateTimeOffset.Methods#16](../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.DateTimeOffset.Methods/vb/Methods.vb#16)]